 Working together for future generations

 Mandura translates as ‘trading place’ in the Jaithmathang Bimble language.
 Bimble is a Jaithmathang word for Tribal Lands or Country.
-Mandura is also now the name of Australia’s foremost Tier 1 First Nations workplace supplies company.
-Mandura, a joint venture with Winc, has been established in partnership with Roderick McLeod, Chairman, and Scott Allen, CEO.
-Roderick is a Senior Elder of the Jaithmathang Nation and Scott Allen is a descendent from the Awabakal Worimi Nations.
-Scott is also on the Board of First Australians Chamber of Commerce and Industry (FACCI).
+Mandura is also the name of Australia’s foremost Tier 1 First Nations workplace supplies company.
+Mandura, a joint venture with Winc was founded in partnership with Roderick McLeod, Senior Elder of the Jaithmathang Nation, and Scott Allen, CEO, a descendent from the Awabakal Worimi Nations.

 Mandura has a commitment to donate 20% of all profits to the Pauline E. McLeod Foundation.